-Our partner Aqua Expeditions, who operates luxury vessels along the islands of Indonesia plus the Amazon and Mekong Rivers, has announced several guest-hosted small ship cruises featuring internationally renowned chefs and a historian.
+Our partner Aqua Expeditions, who operates luxury vessels along the islands of Galapagos and Indonesia plus the Amazon and Mekong Rivers, has announced several guest-hosted small ship cruises featuring internationally renowned chefs and a historian.
 Here’s a look at what to expect on board:

 Ian Burnet—an Australia-based historian, geologist, scholar and bestselling author of Spice Islands, among other books—hosts two sailings to kick off Aqua Blu’s first series of expert-hosted departures.
 Learn from Ian’s more than 30 years of immersion in the Indonesian Archipelago.
 Cruise along the ancient route at the core of his research and experience the Spice Islands through the eyes of a historian, learning about the adventures of the first spice trade explorers and the battle for its supremacy by Spanish, Portuguese, Dutch and English forces.

-Along the way, enjoy history-focused lectures on four of the following topics: The Dutch East India Company, the Ambon/Saparua and the Pattimura revolt, Banda and the Banda massacre, Rhun and the Manhattan transfer, Alfred Russel Wallace and the Wallace Line, Wallace’s connection to Darwin and the Origin of Species, and Wallacea and the Coral Triangle.
+Along the way, enjoy history-focused lectures on four of the following topics: The Dutch East India Company, the Ambon/Saparua and the Pattimura revolt, Banda and the Banda massacre, Rhun and the Manhattan transfer, Alfred Russel Wallace and the Wallace Line, Wallace’s connection to Darwin and the Origin of Species, and Wallace and the Coral Triangle.
 Ian joins the following departures:

 Chef-hosted departures offer unique opportunities for guests to interact with masters in the kitchen, and learn techniques from the market to the stovetop: